graphql/graphql-spec/rfcs/InputUnion.md

   * ✅⚠️
 * [O. Unconstrained combination of input types to unions][criteria-o]
   * ❔ Not evaluated
+* [P. Error states and messages should be clear and helpful][criteria-p]
+  * ⚠️ Order-based discrimination can lead to some subtle issues based on when one type is chosen over another.

 ## 💡 4.
 Structural uniqueness